Candace Wheeler: World's Columbian Exposition

 In 1893, at the age of 66, Wheeler agreed to take charge of the interior of the Woman's Building at the Chicago World's Fair, and to organize the State of New York's applied arts exhibition there.
 The Woman's Building was overseen by Bertha Palmer and designed by architect Sophia Hayden.
 Artists featured in the Woman's Building included Alice Rideout, Mary Cassatt, Rosina Emmet Sherwood, Amanda Brewster Sewell, Lydia Field Emmet, Marie Herndl, and Wheeler's daughter Dora Wheeler Keith.
-The building was filled with exhibitions of women's fine arts, crafts, industrial products and regional and ethnic specialties from around the world, which were discussed in some of Wheeler's subsequent writings.
-Her widely read paean to the Columbian Exposition, "A Dream City", appeared in Harper's Monthly (1893).
+The building was filled with exhibitions of women's fine arts, crafts, industrial products and regional and other specialties from around the world.
+She wrote an article on the Exposition for Harper's Monthly in 1893, called "A Dream City".

-A frieze encircling the grand rotunda of the Woman's Building listed the golden names of women who in past and present centuries have done honor to the human race, a roll-call echoed in the names on the floor of Judy Chicago's 1979 The Dinner Party.

 Later life

-In the early years of the twentieth century Wheeler traveled and vacationed in the South.
-In 1909 she built a winter home in Thomasville, Georgia, adjacent to that of her good friend Janet Chase Hoyt.
-Wheeler spent much of her later life, mainly there and at Onteora, writing books and articles on decorating and the textile arts, as well as fiction and poetry.
+In 1909 Wheeler built a winter home in Thomasville, Georgia, adjacent to that of her friend Janet Chase Hoyt.
+Wheeler spent much of her later life there and at Onteora, writing books and articles on decorating and the textile arts, as well as fiction and poetry.
 She published her last book in 1921.